3D Repo

-3D Repo Ltd is a Software as a Service (SaaS) platform provider of Building Information Modeling (BIM) solutions.
+3D Repo Ltd is a software as a service platform provider of building information modeling (BIM) solutions.

 The company was founded in 2014 by Jozef Doboš as a spin-off from his Engineering Doctorate in Virtual Environments, Imaging and Visualisation at University College London.
 The research titled Management and Visualisation of Non-linear History of Polygonal 3D Models was supervised by Prof Anthony Steed and Prof Niloy Mitra, and funded by EPSRC and Arup Foresight.
 Over the years, 3D Repo won a large number of awards and was involved in many high-profile public as well as private construction projects including London Olympic Stadium, Wood Wharf, Crossrail and Smart Motorways.
 3D Repo also provides R&D and VR capability to large construction companies such as Balfour Beatty and Skanska.
 The lead investor behind the company is an early stage venture capital fund Sussex Place Ventures owned by London Business School.
 3D Repo is an organizational member of British Computer Society, the Chartered Institute for IT.
 In 2015, 3D Repo was named one of top 20 tech innovators in the UK.